BlueWebber/css3d-cylinder/README.md

 ### Example 1:

-This example creates a simple 5-sided cylinder with an image on each side.
+This example creates a simple 5-faced cylinder with an image on each face.

 HTML (Special thanks to [placedog](https://placedog.net) for providing the images):